 Beyond is a monster of form.
 From the staggeringly paced guitar spew that opens “Almost Ready” to classic soft/throb dynamism of “What If I Knew,” Beyond is an exquisite slab of pure Dinosaur Jr. It’s hard to understand the alchemical relationships that exist within certain bands.
 Some groups can change line-ups without anyone noticing.
 But that was never really the case with Dinosaur Jr. The pieces that fell away over the years were missed.
 But now they have all been collected together in one place.
 For how long no one can say.
 So just dig it while it is, Because Beyond is beautiful.

-All American Speakers is a speakers bureau and booking agency providing information on booking Dinosaur Jr. for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Dinosaur Jr. speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Dinosaur Jr. for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Dinosaur Jr. speaking fees, availability, speech topics and cost to hire for your next live or virtual event.